natelandau/shell-scripting-templates/README.md

 ## Bash Function Library (collection of utility functions)

-A collection of BASH utility functions and script templates used to ease the creation of portable and hardened BASH scripts with sane defaults.
+A collection of BASH utility functions and script templates used to ease the creation of portable and hardened BASH scripts with sane defaults.<br />
+I load these up in my own shell environment.<br />
+If they're useful for anyone else, then great! :)

 #### This project is copied from several bash functions projects with the similar approach.
 #### Sourced git repositories I have got ideas, templates, tests and examples to current project: